JonasPed/wsdd-docker/README.md

 wsdd implements a Web Service Discovery host daemon.
 This enables (Samba) hosts, like your local NAS device or Linux server, to be found by Web Service Discovery Clients like Windows.

 ## Supported environment variables
-HOSTNAME: Samba Netbios name to report.
+`HOSTNAME`: Samba Netbios name to report.

-WORKGROUP: Workgroup name
+`WORKGROUP`: Workgroup name

-DOMAIN: Report being a member of an AD DOMAIN.
-Disables WORKGROUP if set.
+`DOMAIN`: Report being a member of an AD DOMAIN.
+Disables `WORKGROUP` if set.

+Alternatively, you can pass all desired wsdd arguments in the environment variable `WSDD_ARGS`.
+In this case, the arguments are passed as-is and all other environment variables are ignored.

 ## Running container
 ### From command line